-- Text and flow diagram: Both should be in line, text includes the steps/ methods with their advantages and limitations, whether including a flow diagram is really essential is considered, minimum requirements are clearly indicated, the scope of the diagnoses is clearly defined. - The flow diagram is not intended to be a decision scheme. - Guidance for interpreting sequencing results are provided. - Relevant information on preservation is provided (kind of material, period). - The reasons for using a combination of methods are provided. - Results of performance criteria sensitivity, specificity and reproducibility, and data of ring tests are included or referred. - Use of tables for morphological characters is considered. - Control for the methods used. - Interpretation of the results. - Results of test performance studies.
+- Text and flow diagram: Both should be in agreement, text includes the steps/ methods with their advantages and limitations, whether including a flow diagram is really essential is considered, minimum requirements are clearly indicated, the scope of the diagnoses is clearly defined. - The flow diagram is not intended to be a decision scheme. - Guidance for interpreting sequencing results are provided. - The reasons for using a combination of methods are provided (for guidance see also Appendix 4 of Instructions to Authors). - Results of performance criteria sensitivity, specificity and reproducibility, and data of ring tests or test performance studies are included or referenced. - Use of tables for morphological characters is considered. - Control for the methods used are included. - Guidance for Interpretation of the results is included.